electrafrost/tax-residency-to-network-residency/README.md

 # From Tax Residency to Network Residency

-A strategic position paper on the tax jurisdictional development path of network societies.
+A strategic position paper on the tax jurisdictional development path of network societies, from individual tax compliance to recognised represented collective status.

 *Full paper to be published May 2026.
 This is a summary of the core argument.*